Financial Aid Academic Progress Policy

 There is no need to appeal a status of Financial Aid Warning, as students in this status are allowed to continue to receive aid.

-Students on Financial Aid Suspension may appeal to the Office of Financial Aid.
+Students on Financial Aid Suspension may appeal to Student Financial Services.
 An appeal should address any extenuating circumstances that led to the student’s academic performance, as well as discuss the student’s plan for regaining Good Standing.
 Appeals will be decided by the Director and Assistant Director of Financial Aid and decisions made in response to these appeals will be final.